Perched on the Hudson River in the Hudson County of New Jersey, Hoboken is a small city located across from Lower Manhattan.

 The tree-lined pathway is perfect for taking a stroll while appreciating the splendid views of the lovely water, the charming city, and the impressive skyscrapers of Manhattan.

-Hoboken Arts and Music Festival is an annual festival hosted by the city of Hoboken that celebrates the spirit of the town with live music, vendors, photographers, local businesses, local eateries, local artists, and much much more.
+Hoboken Arts and Music Festival is an annual festival hosted by the city of Hoboken that celebrates the town's spirit with live music, vendors, photographers, local businesses, local eateries, local artists, and much more.